alysiawon/Final-Project/README.md

 **1. Olympic History Dashboard:** The Olympic History Dashboard will provide a summary of each Olympic year and the number of gold medals they won.
 It will also showcase their GDP and population for that specific year.

-**2.Gold Medal Predictor:** The Gold Medal Predicator will predict the exact number of medals you will win depending on the estimated GDP and population of the country.
+**2. Gold Medal Predictor:** The Gold Medal Predicator will predict the exact number of medals you will win depending on the estimated GDP and population of the country.

-### Questions To Answer With The Data Source:
+### Questions To Answer

 Based on the dataset, does population and GDP make a country more likely to win medals in Olympics?